 -We don’t wear 80% of the clothes we own.

 -We throw away 70 pounds of clothing and other textiles annually.

 Wool!
 And it's renewable and biodegradable.
 When needed, we add other materials to the wool to increase durability (like in our tees, where we wrap two nylon filaments around a merino fiber core) or achieve a certain color (like our white shirts).
-We’re working to replace nylon with an extra durable natural fiber such as hemp, but nylon is our best option at the moment.

 A recent improvement is the usage of recycled polyester in our woven product labels.
 It's a small victory, but we're always looking for materials with less impact and no compromise.